harireddy05/Electron-List-App/README.md

 To run the application -
 1. Open a prompt/terminal in a folder path.
-2. Type "npm run clean" hit 'Enter'
+2. Type "npm run clean" and hit 'Enter'
-3. Type "npm install" hit 'Enter'
+3. Type "npm install" and hit 'Enter'
 4. Type "npm start" and hit 'Enter'.

 To publish the app -